What is the Difference between Trademark and Copyright?

 Copyrights are acquired as soon as the work has been created, without the need for registration, although the registration ensures legal certainty about the authorship, which would be difficult to prove otherwise.
 Trademarks have to be registered, although, both in Brazil and Argentina, some degree of protection is granted to de facto marks, especially when opposing third party registrations.

-Copyrights and trademarks can also coexist: for instance, the Walt Disney® trademark identifies his animated movies and has become widely recognizable; at the same time, the movie itself, be it “Snow White” or “Cinderella” and the drawings that form it are protected by copyright, so any unauthorized reproduction of it is forbidden.
+Trademark and Copyright can also coexist: for instance, the Walt Disney® trademark identifies his animated movies and has become widely recognizable; at the same time, the movie itself, be it “Snow White” or “Cinderella” and the drawings that form it are protected by copyright, so any unauthorized reproduction of it is forbidden.